 For now, the Tinder dating service is safe in Germany.
-The District Court of Munich has stayed the enforcement of an injunction against MTCH Technologies Service, an Irish subsidary of Match Group, in the dispute between Hoccer and Tinder.
+The Regional Court of Munich has stayed the enforcement of an injunction against MTCH Technologies Service, an Irish subsidary of Match Group, in the dispute between Hoccer and Tinder.
 The court also set a security bond of €650,000.

 A default judgment was originally issued in June 2019.
 This is because European defendants MTCH Technologies Services did not attend court proceedings for an infringement hearing put forward by Hoccer.
 The judgment included an injunction stating that, until further notice, Germany is no longer a viable location for the Tinder app.
 But the dispute between Hoccer and Tinder is ongoing.

 However, to avoid this shut down, MTCH requested a stay of enforcement of the injunction.
 Hoccer had been enforcing the injunction since June.
 MTCH also filed a claim for the rendering of accounts by Hoccer, although this was rejected by the appellant.
 But the Munich court accepted MTCH’s request for a stay of enforcement against the injunction, against the provision of a security bond of 650,000 euros, stating the severe impact an injunction would have on the entities of MTCH in Europe.

 The amount is based on a royalty rate accrued during the nine months between now and the infringement judgment in 2020.
 Originally, Hoccer requested a security of €118 million.

 However, the claim for the rendering of accounts by Hoccer will continue.
 This is because it does not affect third parties.
 Furthermore, infringement and validity proceedings for all involved parties are ongoing.
 As a result, the first oral hearing regarding the default judgment is due on 21 November 2019, with the second and main oral hearing scheduled for 30 April 2020.